 In my case, the diversity measure is high because I have worked on several topics ranging from intelligent agents, cognitive architectures, intelligent tutoring systems before focusing more recently on data mining.

 Update 2017/03: Almost four years have passed since I wrote this blog post.
-Here is a brief update that shows how the profile of a researcher can evaluate over time.
+Here is a brief update that shows how the profile of a researcher can evolve over time.
 Below is a screenshot of my statistics generated by ArnetMiner, and citation count according to Google Scholar:

 As it can be seen above, my scores for each dimension calculated by ARMiner has quite improved in recent years as well as the number of citations.